labs42io/clean-code-typescript/README.md

 print(10);
 ```

-There are libraries that allow working with iterables in a simillar way as with native arrays, by
+There are libraries that allow working with iterables in a similar way as with native arrays, by
 chaining methods like `map`, `slice`, `forEach` etc. See [itiriri](https://www.npmjs.com/package/itiriri) for
 an example of advanced manipulation with iterables (or [itiriri-async](https://www.npmjs.com/package/itiriri-async) for manipulation of async iterables).

 ```ts
 import itiriri from 'itiriri';